-Candidates must indicate their desire to avail themselves to the book chapter accommodation by stating it clearly in their self-statement.
-Completed but unpublished book chapters cannot be used to support accelerations, promotions, additional off-scale for merits, or additional off-scale for non-barrier step quinquennials; such unpublished book chapters may be considered in cases of barrier step quinquennials as part of an evaluation of whether productivity would be sufficient for a merit if another step existed.
-If a book chapter that received this accommodation is subsequently published in lieu of the book project (e.g., a stand-alone book chapter or an article in a book) the candidate contribution statement should note that the work was previously credited with this accommodation.
+Candidates must indicate their desire to avail themselves to the book chapter or the creative activity accommodation by stating it clearly in their self-statement.
+The accommodation for book chapters or creative activities cannot be used to support accelerations, promotions, additional off-scale for merits, or additional off-scale for non-barrier step quinquennials; such accommodations for book chapters or creative activities may be considered in cases of barrier step quinquennials as part of an evaluation of whether productivity would be sufficient for a merit if another step existed.
+If a book chapter or creative activity that received this accommodation is subsequently published in lieu of the larger project the candidate contribution statement should note that the work was previously credited with this accommodation.